Online Licensing

 Non-resident Canadians3 - Not Available

-Non-Residents outside of Canada - Not Available
+Non-Residents outside Canada4 - Not Available

 1 A resident Canadian Armed Forces Veteran is an Alberta resident who is a former member of the Canadian Armed Forces, has successfully undergone basic training and has been honourably discharged.